 We offer various programs that provide financial assistance for attending GHC, including:

-- GHC Scholarships — Our offical scholarships cover registration, travel, hotel, and meal expenses.
+- GHC Scholarships — Our official scholarships cover registration, travel, hotel, and meal expenses.
 They are open to undergraduate and graduate students.
-GHC Scholarships are closed.
+GHC 19 Scholarship applications are closed.

 - Hoppers — Selected individuals receive complimentary registration to GHC in exchange for volunteering at the celebration.
 Hoppers pay for their own airfare, hotel and other expenses.
-Hopper applications are closed..
+Applications open May 2019.

 Check with your department